Chapter 7.2 – Cruise Ports

 B. The tourism element

 A different classification results from the level of tourist attractiveness of each cruise port and its linked port-city and destination.
-Some of the ports are marquee ports that, due to exceptional touristic attractions close by, are essential destinations for cruises in the region.
+Some of the ports are marquee ports that, due to exceptional touristic attractions, are essential destinations for cruises in the region.
 Others are discovery ports, commonly seen as having the potential to attract the interest of prospective cruisers.

 Accessibility stands as another relevant classification of cruise ports.
-The dominant means of reaching the port, such as flight and cruise, drive and cruise, or train and cruise, influences the type of operations and infrastructure the port needs to provide.
+The dominant means of reaching the port, such as flight-to, drive-to, or rail-to cruise ports, influences the type of operations and infrastructure the port needs to provide.
+For instance, drive-to ports require substantial availability of parking lots in proximity to the terminals.

 C. Cruise port services